 The action of the book was somehow simpler than the rest of everything SJM got us used to, but it was deeper, but on another level, I don’t know how to explain it.
 It wasn’t that complex, but it was a handful.
 It was enough and beyond.
 And that’s amazing.

-The great thing about the whole book is that my baby Chaol got a chance to prove himself worthy of love and affection.
-At the beginning of the series I used to love Chaol, then he somehow got lost in all that plot and at parts, I found him boring.
-But this book was created for me to fall in love with him all over again.
-He’s a good lad and he’s been through a lot of things.
-I say he deserves every single good thing that’s going to happen to him!
+The great thing about the whole book is that Chaol got a chance to prove himself worthy of someone’s love and affection.
+At the beginning of the series I used to like Chaol, then he somehow got lost in all that plot and at parts, I found excrutiatingly boring.
+But this book was created for him to wash away his previous sins.
+He’s a good lad and he’s been through a lot of things I’ll have to say, even though yeah, I didn’t really care much for him after the seocnd book on.

 In this book particularly, the best thing happening to him is the cutie-pie Yrene.
 He searches the Southern Continent for allies in the battle against the darkness and he finds himself a badass fox-eyed girl – I think the lad has hit the jackpot at this point in his life.